 Put the cut beans in the alcohol and give it a shake.
 That’s it!

 Crazy easy right??
 Now comes the hardest part though.
 It needs to sit for about 4-5 weeks.
 Put it in a dark cabinet.
-Give it a shake every now and again.
+Give the bottle a shake every now and again.
 After 4-5 weeks is up, you can remove the beans and strain out any remaining vanilla seeds if you like, but I don’t.
 The longer you let your extract sit with the beans in it, the better it gets.
 When it starts to run low, just top the bottle off with some more vodka, pop in another bean or two (and remove an old bean or two to avoid overcrowding).
 If you leave the beans in the bottle, just make sure they always stay submerged in alcohol so they don’t grow mold.